 NC Arboretum Winter Lights

-Winter Lights at the NC Arboretum returns for the 2024 Holiday season.
+Winter Lights at the NC Arboretum returns for the 2025 Holiday season.
 The Winter Lights event invites guests to walk through the arboretum gardens, decorated with thousands of beautiful lights, and holiday displays.
-Winter Lights features a 50ft tall lighted and choreographed tree, a lighted quilt garden, that is synchronized with Holiday music, many other traditional displays, and many new ones for 2024.
+Winter Lights features a 50ft tall lighted and choreographed tree, a lighted quilt garden that is synchronized with Holiday music, many other traditional displays, and many new ones for 2025.

-We've attended Winter Lights in Asheville, NC for a number of years now, and always enjoy going.
+We've attended Winter Lights in Asheville, NC for several years now, and always enjoy going.
 Winter Lights is one of the very best Christmas light events in the Asheville, NC area.

 Dates, Hours and Tickets

-Visitors can arrive anytime after their entry time, and stay until 10:00pm.
+Visitors can arrive after their entry time and stay until 10:00pm.

 Tickets are sold per vehicle (not per person) and in a tier system based on the size of your vehicle.